Ismail Jakobs: Galatasaray

 On 2 September 2024, Jakobs joined Turkish Süper Lig club Galatasaray on loan from Monaco, until the end of the 2024–25 season, with an obligation to buy after.

 International career

 On 21 August 2020, Jakobs was nominated for Germany's under-21 national team by manager Stefan Kuntz.
 He was a member of the squad that won the 2021 UEFA European Under-21 Championship.

+Jakobs was selected for Germany's squad for the 2020 Summer Olympics, however, following his transfer to Monaco, he pulled out at the club's request.

 Jakobs made his debut for the Senegal senior national team in 2022, appearing against Bolivia on 24 September.
 He played in all four of Senegal's matches at the 2022 FIFA World Cup as the nation reached the round of 16 for the first time since its debut in 2002.

 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.

+On January 18, 2026, he won the 2025 Africa Cup of Nations with Senegal, defeating Morocco 1–0 after extra time.
+Two months later, the title was withdrawn from Senegal and awarded to Morocco by forfeit.
+The CAF sanctioned the Senegalese team for leaving the pitch to protest a refereeing decision before returning a few minutes later.

+On May 21, 2026, Jakobs was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.

 Personal life

-Born in Germany, Jakobs is Senegalese by his father.
+Born in Germany, Jakobs is Senegalese and French by his father.
+His mother is German, and he carries her surname.
+Jakobs holds Senegalese and French nationalities from his father.